Relationship between Friedrich Nietzsche and Max Stirner: John Glassford

 John Glassford believes that there is "staggering similarity" between some of the two men's ideas.
-While he seems to believe that it is likely that Nietzsche read Stirner, he stops short of asserting any certain influence or plagiarism: Stylistically speaking, Stirner uses hyperbole and metaphor in much the same way as Nietzsche, although most would agree that Nietzsche's technique is the more successful.
-Compare, for example, Stirner's image of the state—"the state turns against me with all the force of its lion-paws and eagle-claws: for it is the King of beasts, it is lion and eagle" (1995, 226)—with Nietzsche's description of the state in Thus Spoke Zarathustra—the "State is the name of the coldest of all cold monsters" (I "On the New Idol").
-Even allowing for the vagaries of translation, it is clear that Stirner's prose is more repetitive and pedestrian than Nietzsche's, and very often, as in the example just given, Stirner's metaphors just don't work.
+While he seems to believe that it is likely that Nietzsche read Stirner, he stops short of asserting any certain influence or plagiarism, comparing Stirner's image of the state as "lion-paws and eagle-claws ...
+King of beasts" against Nietzsche's "the coldest of all cold monsters".
+He finds Stirner's prose more repetitive, with stilted metaphors compared to what he considered Nietzsche's more successful technique.